Ann Wynia: Career outside politics

 Prior to entering public office, Wynia was a full-time lecturer at North Hennepin Community College from 1970 to 1977.
 She served as a regent of the University of Minnesota and founded the Block Nurse Program, which provides in-home care for senior citizens (now merged with the Elderberry Institute).
 She also served on the board of the Amherst H. Wilder Foundation, the Bush Foundation and Health Partners.
 She was president of North Hennepin Community College until July 2010.
 John O'Brien, a former administrator at Century College, is the current president.
 In 1996, Wynia was elected to the Common Cause National Governing Board.

 Political career

+Portrait of Minnesota Representative Ann Wynia, 1981-1982 Legislative Session.

 Wynia represented Minnesota's 62A House district from 1977 to 1982 and the redistricted 63B House district from 1983 to 1989.
 She was the majority leader from 1987 to 1989.
 She subsequently became commissioner of Minnesota's Department of Human Services, and was the Democratic Party's nominee for the 1994 U.S. Senate election.